Mutual Funds Basics

 - Am I comfortable with the level of risk and volatility?

-For a more complete picture of how mutual funds compare to other choices, you may also want to review our pages on bonds, options, futures and day trading.
+For a more complete picture of how mutual funds compare to other choices, you may also want to review our pages on bonds, day trading, options and futures.
+To learn more about opening accounts and platforms, see stock trading sites, and for quick definitions of terms like MER, NAV and volatility, visit our Dictionary Index.